apache/camel-website/content/blog/2020/12/CKC-idempotency-070/index.md

 ### A real example

 The best way to show how the idempotency feature works, in camel-kafka-connector, it's through an example.
-We'll use the [AWS2-S3 Source connector](/camel-kafka-connector/next/reference/connectors/camel-aws2-s3-kafka-source-connector.html)
+We'll use the AWS2-S3 Source Connector for this purpose.

 As first step you'll need to fully build the [Camel-Kafka-connector project](https://github.com/apache/camel-kafka-connector) and install the connectors/camel-aws2-s3-kafka-connector zip package in your Kafka Broker plugin.path.
 Once the connector is in the plugin.path location, just unzip it.
 We describe how to build and unpack in the next steps: